corbado/xk6-passkeys/README.md

 docker run -p 8080:8080 passkeys-backend
 ```

-🚨 **Important**: The backend has been implemented solely for testing purposes.
-It has not been secured, thoroughly tested, nor does it adhere to best practices.
+🚨 **The backend has been implemented solely for testing purposes.
+It has not been secured, thoroughly tested, nor does it adhere to best practices.**

 To load test the registration flow, run the following command: